BenjMy/EOMAJI/WorkInProgress.md

 - [x] Detecting event and classify!
 - [ ] Water **quantification**: this can be done to a daily/weekly/monthly scale
   - [ ] Plot depletion + runoff
+  - [ ] create df_daily_waterbalance from mbconv (VIN, VOUT, CUMVIN, STORE1, DSTORE...)

-- [ ] Long term synthetic water balance modelling (some months)
+- [ ] **Aquacrop** Long term synthetic water balance modelling (some months)
   - [ ] create and define how many rain events/ irrigation events
     - [ ] define **delineation errors** as the difference between (nb of events detected - nb of events)/nb of events
-    - [ ] define **quantification errors** as the difference between (mm irr. detected - mm. irr applied)/nb of events
+    - [ ] define **quantification errors** as the difference between (mm irr. detected - mm. irr applied)/nb of events (Not really needed)
+  - [ ] !varying root depths over time in AquaCrop!
+  - [ ] adjust soil properties to fit AquaCrop inputs
+  - [ ] initial_water_content

-  - Use ERA5 to create relevant scenario of ETp (see paper Italian) - ERA5 xarray?
+  - [ ] Use ERA5 to create relevant scenario of ETp (see paper Italian) - ERA5 xarray?
 ERA5 Land soil moisture simulator luca brocca: Simulator of ERA5 Land soil moisture in the 0-100 cm soil layer (results in the first comment) and I have created 3 scenario by using the climatology 1991-2020: +/- 20% of 		 precipitation, +25% air temperature (as observed in the last years).
   See: https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-single-levels?tab=overview  --> Mean potential evaporation rate	kg m-2 s-1

 - [ ] Varying nb of earth observations --> impact on detection (plot in July)
 - [ ] Varying EO resolutions --> impact on detection (plot in July)